DaveMielke/NBP/b2g/doc/UserInterface/Navigation/input-traditional.rst

 * |if cursor| move the cursor one character to the left.
-  If it's at the start of a line then wrap to the end of the previous line.
+  If it's at the start of a line then wrap it to the end of the previous line.

 * |if selection| |move cursor to start of selection|.